Faster Exponential-Time Approximation Algorithms Using Approximate Monotone Local Search: The Brute-Force Approximation Algorithm

-\begin{proof}[Proof of Theorem~\ref{thm:brute-force-lower}] We first show the algorithmic part.
-By renaming elements, we may assume without loss of generality that $U = [n]$.
-For every $k \leq n/\alpha$ the algorithm computes an $(n,\floor{\alpha k },k)$-covering $\CC_k$ using Theorem \ref{thm:covering-family} and checks for every set $X \in \CC_k$ whether it is contained in $\F$ using the oracle.
+\begin{proof} By renaming elements, we may assume without loss of generality that $U = [n]$.
+For every $k \leq n/\alpha$ the algorithm computes an $(n,\floor{\alpha k },k)$-covering $\CC_k$ using Corollary \ref{cor:covering-family} and checks for every set $X \in \CC_k$ whether it is contained in $\F$ using the oracle.
 Finally, the algorithm returns the smallest set it finds that is contained in $\F$.
 If no such set is found, the algorithm returns the entire universe.

 It is easy to see that this algorithm is an $\alpha$-approximation algorithm.
 Indeed, let $\OPT \subseteq U$ be a solution set of minimum cardinality and let $k \coloneqq |\OPT|$.
 If $k \geq n/\alpha$, then the algorithm is clearly correct since even returning the entire universe gives the desired approximation ratio.
 So suppose that $k \leq n/\alpha$.
 By definition of an $(n,\floor{\alpha k },k)$-covering there is some $X \in \CC_k$ such that $\OPT \subseteq X$ and $|X| = \floor{\alpha k} \leq \alpha k$.
 Since $\F$ is monotone we get that $X \in \F$ and the algorithm returns a solution set of size at most $|X| \leq \alpha k$.